About Path to Foreign Service

 Welcome to Path to Foreign Service – a Blog that helps aspiring Foreign Service Officer candidates become more knowledgeable about the profession!

 You may call me a Foreign Service brat.
-I live in Washington, DC, work at a non-profit organization managing two programs that advance our understanding in the field of education research, and love playing sports.
+I currently live in Washington, work on education policy, and love playing soccer and ultimate frisbee.

 A proud Third Culture Kid, I’ve lived in seven different countries as a FS brat: Portugal, Cuba, Uruguay, Costa Rica, United States, China, and Kenya.
 I attended international schools growing up and graduated from the International School of Kenya.
-I then returned to the U.S. to earn a trip major at Florida State University, a Master’s at the University of Memphis, worked in DC for five years, and now I live in Washington.
+I then returned to the U.S. to earn a triple major at Florida State University, a Master’s degree at the University of Memphis, worked in DC for five years, and now I live in Washington.